Equine Groom Standard Apprenticeship Level 2

 Course summary

 The occupation requires competent individuals who are committed to the safety and welfare of the horses in their care.
 This is a practical, “hands on” occupation where apprentices will work under supervision individually or as part of a diverse team.
-The Equine Groom is an integral part in the life of the horse, providing essential day-to-day care.
+This equine apprenticeship is an integral part in the life of the horse, providing essential day-to-day care.
 They will be involved with feeding, grooming, cleaning equipment, handling, preparing, exercising the horses and carrying out routine yard duties.

 The Equine Groom may also be required to assist with the preparation of, transport to and care for horses at competitions, the races, sales, shows and other public appearances.
 Appropriate people skills will also be essential.

-The Equine Groom apprentice will need to decide in which sector of the industry they wish to work and select the appropriate occupational route.
+As an equine apprentice, you will need to decide in which sector of the industry to work and select the appropriate occupational route.

 Key Information